givebutter/laravel-keyable/README.md

 $newApiKey->apiKey // The instance of ApiKey just created
 ```

-You can also manually create API keys without using the `createApiKey` from the `Keyable` trait, in that case, the isntance you get back will have a property called `plainTextApikey` populated with the plain text API key.
+You can also manually create API keys without using the `createApiKey` from the `Keyable` trait, in that case, the instance you get back will have a property called `plainTextApikey` populated with the plain text API key.

 ```php
 $myApiKey = ApiKey::create([